 Episode 30: Being Human

 We have compiled a list of external support services available across Australia and New Zealand offering support in the areas of health, mental health, financial and workplace difficulties, financial support, relocation, drugs, alcohol and gambling.

 This initiative from the Australasian Faculty of Occupational and Environmental Medicine (AFOEM), is based on compelling Australasian and international evidence that good work is beneficial to people’s health and wellbeing and that long term work absence, work disability and unemployment generally have a negative impact on health and wellbeing.

 The Australasian Doctors Health Network is for doctors and medical students, and for the families and colleagues of doctors in Australia and New Zealand.
 Helpline numbers for Australian states and territories and New Zealand.
 Most operate 24 hours.

 The Council of Presidents of Medical Colleges is the unifying organisation for the specialist Medical Colleges of Australia.

 Beyond Blue Health Services Program aims to address the prevalence of depression, anxiety and suicide in Australian medical students and doctors.

 Black Dog Institute – Health professional resources assist with diagnosis, treatment and capacity building.

-Lifeline provides a crisis support phone line plus resources including self help tools and fact sheets.
+Lifeline provides a crisis support phone line plus information and support.

 Royal Australasian College of General Practitioners self-care guidebook for medical practitioners.